knaackbuilt/knaackbuilt/README.md

 ## Some web opinions:
 - I like to use github desktop because it's exactly 168,000% easier than git from the command line.
-- I like utility-based css, but I see the value in more traditional naming conventions if well-organized.
+- I like simple css with direct naming conventions and the use of utilities.
+I'm tired of naming things "wrapper" and "container" and "inner_container" so it's ok to use some utility classes.
 - Everything should not be a `<div>`.
 - Use semantic html elements instead of reinventing things browsers have done natively for you since 1996.
 - <a href="https://www.11ty.dev/"> <strong>Eleventy (11ty)</strong> </a> is fantastic and I use it a lot.